-Gastric revision surgery is provided at Dartmouth-Hitchcock Medical Center (DHMC) in Lebanon, NH and at Dartmouth-Hitchcock Manchester/Concord in Manchester, NH.
+Gastric revision surgery is provided at Dartmouth Hitchcock Medical Center in Lebanon, New Hampshire, and at Dartmouth Hitchcock Clinics Manchester and Concord in Manchester, New Hampshire.
 To learn more, review the information below for each location.

 There are no known effective procedures for weight regain after bariatric surgery.
 The stomach pouch and outlet to the small intestine may get slightly larger over time following gastric bypass.
 However, there is no proven link between pouch and outlet size and weight gain.
 After sleeve gastrectomy, the stomach will stretch.
 This is not likely to change the feeling of fullness.